ghengeveld/PopiView/src/popiview/README.txt

 >>> hit.url()
 u'http://mysite.com/page'

-A hit object normalizes the url, so it can strip of the slash at the end of the url.
+The hit url will always be normalized so it doesn't end with a slash.

 >>> hit = Hit(config, u'http://mysite.com/page/')
 >>> hit.url()